brocaar/chirpstack-docs/content/guides/microsoft-azure.md

 ## Setup Redis database

-Redis is used by both LoRa Server and LoRa App Server for storing transient data (session data, cache, etc...).
+Redis is used by both ChirpStack Network Server and ChirpStack Application Server for storing transient data (session data, cache, etc...).

 To create a Redis instance, click **Create a resource**, select **Azure Cache for Redis** and click **Create**.

-* **DNS Name:** We will name this `loraserver`.
+* **DNS Name:** We will name this `chirpstack`.
 * **Location:** Select a location close to you.
 * **Pricing tier:** For testing, **Basic C0** should be sufficient.
 * **Unblock port 6379 (not SSL encrypted):** Select this option.